Which City is Best to Live in Portugal? Pros and Cons of Each City

 People who move here can benefit from Portugal’s Non-Habitual Residence (NHR) program.
 The scheme offers great tax benefits lasting up to ten years.
 Yet Madeira Island proves more attractive for long-term living with its perfect climate, strong digital setup, and detailed lifestyle perks.

 Braga’s modern amenities create a comfortable life for residents.
-The Hospital de Braga ranks among the country’s best medical centers.
+The Hospital de Braga ranks among the country’s best medical centres.
 The city offers excellent public and private schools.
-These benefits make sense to think over against Madeira Island’s year-round pleasant weather and growing international community.
+These benefits make sense to think over against Madeira Island’s year-round pleasant weather and the growing international community.
 Madeira creates an ideal setting for both work and leisure activities.

 Coimbra: The Academic City